amadeus4dev/developer-guides/guides/errors.md

 ##### 400 Unsupported Grant Type

-When trying to use a grant type different to `client credentials`.
+When trying to use a grant type different than  `client credentials`.
 Make sure you are following our [authorization](authorization.md) guide.